DavidF-Dev/Terraria-Michael-Mod/README.md

 He will be missed by many, but especially by me.
 Michael, my dearest, Michael... why won't you return my calls?

 ## Features
-- Boosts FPS up to 90 FPS, providing a smooth gameplay experience.
+- Boosts FPS up to 90 FPS for a single frame.
-- Boosts performance when Calamity is enabled, by dynamically downloading more RAM.
-- Boosts network performance, by dynamically reducing the ping to 4ms.
+- Boosts performance using the 'CloudRAM v2.0 protocol'.
-- Boosts start-up time, by loading mods across 64 virtual CPU threads.

 ## Usage